Skip to main content

 TCFD and IFRS S2

-• Greenhouse (GHG) emissions – Scope 1, Scope 2 and Scope 3
+• Greenhouse (GHG) emissions (Scope 1, Scope 2 and Scope 3)

 • Climate-related targets (e.g. Net-Zero by 2050)

-• Climate-related transition risks – (e.g. vulnerability of company revenue linked to fossil fuels)
+• Climate-related transition risks (e.g. vulnerability of company revenue linked to fossil fuels)

-• Energy intensity – (e.g. energy consumed per £turnover or per unit produced).
+• Energy intensity (e.g. energy consumed per £ turnover, or per unit produced).

-• Financed emissions – emissions associated with investments, loans or insurance underwriting
+• Financed emissions (emissions associated with investments, loans or insurance underwriting)

 Sustainability Reporting Standards (UK SRS)

 From 2026, the United Kingdom will begin phasing in mandatory climate-related disclosures under the UK Sustainability Reporting Standards (UK SRS).
 These disclosures are linked to the global International Sustainability Standards Board (ISSB) framework.
-The UK SRS plays a key role in the UK Government’s Sustainability Disclosure Requirements (SDR) framework, which aims to standardise reporting and increase transparency and corporate repsonsbility, primarily for investment decisions.
+The UK SRS plays a key role in the UK Government’s Sustainability Disclosure Requirements (SDR) framework, which aims to standardise reporting and increase transparency and corporate responsibility, primarily for investment decisions.

 Roadmap to UK SRS Preparedness

-• Calculate robust audible sustainability metric and targets
+• Calculating robust sustainability metric and targets

 Ecovadis